 In 2009 the museum signed an agreement with the Friends of the Red Star Line.
 This non-profit association manages a unique collection of about 5,000 objects which it has made permanently available to the museum.

 The museum already organised a joint exhibition with the Eugeen van Mieghem Museum in New York in 2006.
 It negotiated some private loans to the museum.

 In 2013 the museum signed a cooperation agreement with Familiekunde Vlaanderen (Family Studies Flanders).
 The association has made available a database with data about 100,000 Belgian emigrants to America.

 Important local loan partners include the Museum Plantin-Moretus (Prints Room), MAS, the House of Literature and the Royal Museum of Fine Arts Antwerp.
-The Red Star Line Museum also thanks the following partners for making important collection pieces available to the museum and for their cooperation:

 The museum can count on the support of international partners.
 Irving Berlin’s heirs helped the museum with an important permanent loan.
 The Ellis Island Museum and the Institute for Jewish Research YIVO granted the museum access to several dozens of interviews and the memoirs of immigrants, which in turn helped create the museum’s amazing collection of stories.